Best Pregnancy Safe Serum (Updated 2026 Guide)

 AVOID

 Retinol is a form of vitamin A in skincare products.
 Causes birth defects affecting the brain and heart with no established safe threshold.
 A form of vitamin A that is definitively unsafe during pregnancy.
 It causes birth defects affecting the brain and heart, and there is no established safe threshold.
-Avoid all retinol and retinoid products completely.
+Avoid all retinol, retinyl palmitate, retinaldehyde, and prescription retinoids like tretinoin.

 parfum